anytizer/anytizer/README.md

 ![Banner Image](banner.png)

-Please check out some of the Software, IDE and Authoring tools, and some cloud services I use frequently.
+Please check out some of the Software, IDE, Authoring tools, and some cloud services I use frequently.
-A special thank goes for those vendors who provided me free access or software license to their products, so that I was able to bring my free snippets and tools here in github.
+A special thank goes for those vendors who provided me free access or software license to their products, so that I was able to bring my free snippets here in github.

 Below are my bookmarks to several nice-to-have applications.